aconstlink/motor/README.md

  The engine should compile for Windows 8 and Windows 7 still.
 There are some differences in the Windows SDKs which I might not support anymore.

 ### Linux:

+The engine should compile and sample code should run on Linux but not every feature may work.
+I try to make that work though.
+My main distributions are Ubuntu and Fedora.

+#### Prerequisits :

 *For development:*
 ```bash